lukasoppermann/html5sortable/README.md

     This event is triggered when the user stops sorting.
 The DOM position may have changed.

-    e.detail.item contains the element that was dragged. e.detail.startparent contains the element that the dragged item came from.
+    e.detail.item - contains the element that was dragged. e.detail.startParent - contains the element that the dragged item came from.

     */
 });